raheem81kg/calculator/README.md

 </div>
 </p><br>

-This is a simple calculator app with some UI.
-It responsive across most devices.

 ### What I learned
 There was not much learning going on in this project, however, it has further cemented my understanding of javascript logic.